parkrrrr/bdio/README.md

 - Add support for automated testing using the simulation technology from the above feature.
 This, too, would be for software developers.

+## How You Can Help

+I welcome contributions of all kinds, but I am particularly enthusiastic about crowdsourcing:

+- Creation of new display profiles.
+- Porting to other base hardware besides the NanoPi.
+- Debugging of the build process.
+- Documentation in general.
+This is a long readme, but it really doesn't even scratch the surface of what you need to know.
+- Marketing.
+If you know someone who needs this, tell them about it.
+Tell them to tell their friends about it.
+Spread the word.
+- Feature suggestions.
+Do you wish it did something that's not already on one of the lists above?
+Do you wish one of the things on the long-term road map were on the shorter-term road map?
+Tell me!
+- Bug reports.
+Did your Braille display wake up in the middle of the night and go on a midnight rampage throughout the neighborhood, frightening small animals and children and etching an eldritch rune into your mailbox?
+I need to know, for the sake of everyone else's mailboxes.
+(It's too late for yours.)